 A service account is a Google Account that is associated with your Google Cloud project.
 Use a service account to access the BigQuery API if your application can run jobs associated with service credentials rather than an end-user's credentials, such as a batch processing pipeline.

 Use user credentials to ensure that your application has access only to BigQuery tables that are available to the end user.
-A user credential can run queries against only the end user's Cloud project rather than the application's project, meaning the user is billed for queries instead of the application.
+A user credential can run queries against only the end user's Google Cloud project rather than the application's project, meaning the user is billed for queries instead of the application.

 Authorizing API requests